C. B. Bucknor: Injuries

 On May 1, 2012, Bucknor suffered an undisclosed injury during a game between the Pittsburgh Pirates and St. Louis Cardinals and was forced to leave the contest.
 He was listed as "day-to-day" following the injury and was replaced by minor league call-up umpire D.J.
 Reyburn the following day.

 On July 12, 2013, Bucknor was injured and left an Oakland A's/Boston Red Sox game when he was hit in the facemask by a 92-mile per hour pitch thrown by Jarrod Parker after it grazed Daniel Nava.
 Crew chief and second base umpire Bill Miller replaced Bucknor behind the plate.

+On April 1, 2026, after taking a foul ball off of a Jacob Misiorowski 100-mph fastball to the facemask at American Family Field in Milwaukee, Bucknor was removed from the game.
+As of 28 May 2026, Bucknor had not returned to the field, which an unnamed source attributed to the injury, and not to any disciplinary action by Major League Baseball.

 Personal life

 Bucknor moved to the United States in 1973.
 He attended State University of New York at Cortland, where he played center field, and received a B.S. in Recreation Therapy in 1984.

 Bucknor resides in Brooklyn, New York.
 He works with the Bonnie Youth Club in Brooklyn and was inducted into the Bonnies Hall of Fame in 2000 as well as the Cortland Athletic Hall of Fame in October 2002.
 Bucknor is actively involved in teaching baseball to children in Jamaica.
 He also collects toys and helps to organize an annual "Treat Day"—a holiday party, featuring athletic events, video games, and picnics—for over 300 children in Jamaica.
 In 2008, he was inducted into the Brooklyn Parade Grounds Baseball League Hall of Fame.